wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-OpenSource-Links.md

 * [minimatch](https://github.com/isaacs/minimatch): a glob matcher in javascript.

+* [fbjs #Project#](https://github.com/facebook/fbjs): A collection of utility libraries used by other Facebook JS projects.

 ## DataStructure

 - [Luxon #Project#](https://github.com/moment/luxon): Luxon is a library for working with dates and times in Javascript.